-The establishment of EDIS is contingent on certain political decisions, in particular as to whether it should be a system based on the reinsurance between the several national deposit guarantee funds or a mutualisation mechanism at the European level.
+The establishment of EDIS is contingent on certain political decisions, in particular as to whether it should be a system based on the reinsurance between the several national deposit guarantee funds or a mutualisation mechanism at European level.
 The decision and implementation processes of the guarantee scheme may have material adverse effects on the Bank's business activity, liquidity, financial condition, results of operations and prospects.

-The harmonisation of the deposit guarantee system, through Directive 2014/49/EU of the European Parliament and of the Council, of 16 April 2014, concerning the deposit guarantee systems, resulted in some significant changes to the systems currently in force in each of the Member States, including Portugal.
-The changes contemplate the introduction of size and risk based contributions by entity and harmonisation of products and depositors covered, maintaining, however, the principle of a harmonised limit per depositor and not per deposit.
+Directive 2014/49/EU of the European Parliament and of the Council, of 16 April 2014, concerning the deposit guarantee systems carried the harmonisation of the deposit guarantee system in force in each of the Member States, including Portugal.
+The changes contemplate the introduction of size and risk-based contributions by entity and harmonisation of products and depositors covered, maintaining, however, the principle of a harmonised limit per depositor and not per deposit.

-According to the BRRD, and consequently the Banking Law, as amended or superseded from time to time, including, without limitation, the amendments of Law No.23-A/2015, of 26 March, banks must ensure that by 3 July 2024, the financial resources available to a deposit guarantee scheme ("DGS") amount to a target-level of 0.8% of the amount of DGF-covered deposits.
+According to the BRRD, and consequently the Banking Law, as amended, including, without limitation, the amendments of Law No.23-A/2015, of 26 March, banks must ensure that by 3 July 2024, the financial resources available to a deposit guarantee scheme ("DGS") amount to a target-level of 0.8% of the amount of DGF-covered deposits.

-If, after this target level is reached for the first time, the available financial resources come to be less than two thirds of the target level, Banco de Portugal will set the periodic contributions at a level that allows the target level to be reached within six years.
+If, after this target level is reached for the first time, the available financial resources are less than two thirds of the target level, Banco de Portugal will set the periodic contributions at a level that allows the target level to be reached within six years.
 If the available financial resources are not sufficient to reimburse the depositors, in the event of unavailability of deposits, DGS members must pay ex-post contributions not exceeding 0.5% of the DGF-covered deposits for the exercise period of the DGF.
 In exceptional circumstances, the DGS can request a higher amount of contribution with the approval of Banco de Portugal.